Wonderful (The Beach Boys song): "Wonderbill"

-Recognition and legacy
+Recognition

+Reviewing the 2001 CD reissue of Smiley Smile for Pitchfork, Spencer Owen praised the song as featuring one of Wilson's best melodies, although he also felt the Smiley Smile rendition did not do it justice, commenting, "the Smiley Smile version is gorgeous enough, but it nearly pales in comparison to the stripped-down harpsichord and heartbreaking harmonies of the original."
+Dillon characterized the Smile version as "proto-psychedelic chamber pop" and the Smiley Smile rendition as "Beach Boys' Party! on acid."
+He wrote, "If Smile was indeed shelved in part because any band members found the music too weird, it is inconceivable that they would have seen this as any more accessible."

 For his curation of the 2002 compilation Classics Selected by Brian Wilson, Wilson chose the Smiley Smile version of "Wonderful" as one of his favorite songs by the Beach Boys.
 It is also Mike Love's favorite song from Smile.
 In a 2011 interview, he commended Parks' "marvelous job" with the lyrics and described the piece as beautiful, sensitive, and possessing the ability to move listeners to tears.
 In 2012, he added, "'Wonderful' is an amazing, amazing piece of work.
 Holy shit!
 Van Dyke and Brian did a great collaboration on that one.
 It’s a really beautiful song.
 That’s probably my favorite thing from the Smile project."

-Musician Matthew Sweet praised the Smile version for its baroque feel, although he decreed, the song "gets a little more trivialized on Smiley Smile".
-In a 2011 interview, Darian Sahanaja said, "I remember around 1984 or ’85 getting one of the first cassettes with Smile bootlegs floating around and hearing this version of 'Wonderful' with Brian playing harpsichord.
+Among other musicians, Matthew Sweet praised the Smile version for its baroque feel, although he decreed, the song "gets a little more trivialized on Smiley Smile".
+Wondermints co-founder Darian Sahanaja said, "I remember around 1984 or ’85 getting one of the first cassettes with Smile bootlegs floating around and hearing this version of 'Wonderful' with Brian playing harpsichord.
 That pretty much changed my life.
 It sounded to me like the natural link between Pet Sounds and 'Heroes & Villains.'
 So amazing.
 Even now, when I think of Smile I think of that piece."
-Dillon characterized the Smile version as "proto-psychedelic chamber pop" and the Smiley Smile rendition as "Beach Boys' Party! on acid."
-He wrote, "If Smile was indeed shelved in part because any band members found the music too weird, it is inconceivable that they would have seen this as any more accessible."